To buy or not to buy?

 Also, there are a few things you need to consider before you buy your 360.

 Look at the games, first of all.
 Is there anything there that you have to play?
 Anything there that isn’t already multiplatform.
-Will you no longer possess the will to live if you cannot play RockStar Games presents Table Tennis? → Read the rest
+Will you no longer possess the will to live if you cannot play RockStar Games presents Table Tennis?
+With other platforms, this is a no brainer.
+I bought a GameCube for Wind Waker, and a PS2 for all the music games that keep managing to make it to this shore. → Monster Reader 4

 You never forget your first one